draxxordev/PersonaStore/Documentation.md

 |------|------|----------|-------------|
 | `callback` | `(payload: table) -> ()` | Yes | Invoked once per incoming live update. |

+`payload` is the exact same table passed into `PublishGlobalUpdate()` on whichever server sent it — this callback exists to react immediately (a notification, a UI popup), while `ConsumeGlobalUpdates()` exists to actually apply the change to `Data`.
+Most setups use both: this callback for instant feedback, and a call to `ConsumeGlobalUpdates()` inside (or shortly after) it to commit the change.

 ---

 ### Returns